Algorithms Are Not Monoliths

 Nitya, you recently gave a very well received presentation at NationSwell around algorithm design.
 What would you say now is your favorite future possibility for AI and algorithms in workforce?

-'Generative AI and LLM tools are not meant to be sources of absolute truth.
-They can produce subjective judgements and generate inaccuracies or "hallucinations."'
+'Generative AI and LLMs are not meant to be sources of absolute truth.
+They can produce subjective judgments and generate inaccuracies or "hallucinations."'

 Nitya: I really want people to think carefully about how they're using AI.
-Generative AI and LLM tools are not meant to be sources of absolute truth.
-They can produce subjective judgements and generate inaccuracies or "hallucinations."
+Generative AI and LLMs are not meant to be sources of absolute truth.
+They can produce subjective judgments and generate inaccuracies or "hallucinations."

 My favorite topic in this space is effectively building guardrails around these systems and the regulations that need to be in place.
 I think we need to upskill the creators of AI and the users of AI to think critically about what these guardrails need to be.
 It requires a lot of collaboration across many different types of stakeholders in order to make sure that you're engaging the right audience to answer these questions.